jdmunday/jdmunday.github.io/index.md

 # Interests
-Epidemics have a profound impact on health and society, control measures can also severely disrupt daily life.
-Improving epidemic response requires better understanding of transmission and dynamics in various populations.
-In my research I principally focus on how spatial and social factors contribute to infectious disease dynamics and how these factors should be considered when responding to outbreaks.
-My current research activities include using mathematical and statistical models to improve situational awareness during epidemics through real-time analysis and understanding how infections spread between school-aged children in different contexts.
+Infectious diseases have a profound impact on health both at individual and societal levels, control measures can also severely disrupt daily life.
+Improving control interventions requires better understanding of transmission and dynamics in various populations.
+In my research I principally focus on how spatial, demographic and social factors contribute to infectious disease dynamics and how these factors should be considered when targetting control interventions.

 # Contexts
-**Postdoctoral Researcher** Department of Epidemiology and Public Health, Swiss Tropical and Public Health Institute (2025 - Present) \
+**Principal Scientist** Health Economics and Outcomes Research, MSD (2026-Present) **Postdoctoral Researcher** Department of Epidemiology and Public Health, Swiss Tropical and Public Health Institute (2025 - Present) \
 **Postdoctoral Researcher** Department of Biosystems Science and Engineering (D-BSSE) ETH Zürich (2023 - 2025) \
 **Research Fellow** Department of Infectious Disease Epidemiology, London School of Hygiene and Tropical Medicine (2020 - 2022) \